Chakram: Cultural and religious significance

-Modern inventions and applications
+Modern uses and popular culture

-In the 1970s, the American inventor Alan Adler began attempting to improve upon a flying toy disc by considering its design characteristics.
-He tried streamlining the shape of the disc to reduce drag, but this resulted in a disc that was more unstable in flight.
-Eventually, inspired by British accounts of deadly Indian weaponry and martial arts, he turned his attention to the ring shape of the chakram.
-This led to the development of the predecessor of the Aerobie, which was called the "Skyro".
+In the 1970s, the American inventor Alan Adler began attempting to improve upon flying toy discs by evaluating their aerodynamic characteristics.
+He initially tried streamlining the shape of a solid disc to reduce drag, but this resulted in a projectile that was highly unstable in flight.
+Eventually, inspired by historical accounts of Indian weaponry, he turned his attention to the hollow ring shape of the chakram.
+This led to the development of the "Skyro", the aerodynamic predecessor of the modern Aerobie flying ring.